 Row 5: Ch 3, [(v-st, ch 1) in each ch-1 space of inc-w] 2 times, dc in top of tch, turnâ€”4 v-sts.

 See how the part inside the square brackets groups instructions that are to be repeated?
 Very useful, that.

 As I said, this list of style-related decisions to make is hardly exhaustive.
 You also need to think about how you’ll use asterisks in your pattern to indicate repeats, how you’ll use hyphens or m-dashes, and what kind of wording you’ll use over and over again.
 As long as you keep a running list of the decisions you make, you’ll ace it.
 I know you will.

 This has been the 4th post in a multi-part series on how to write a top-notch crochet pattern.
 The previous post was a guest post from Kate Atherley, where she talks all about setting expectations for your pattern.
 In the next post we talk about The Images and creating a first impression, you can find that post right here.

 Not writing your own patterns but ready to up your crochet game?
-To celebrate this long-in-the-making blog series, here’s half off my class Next Steps in Crochet!
+To celebrate this long-in-the-making blog series, here’s my class Next Steps in Crochet!
 See you there!

 Leave a Reply